jgleiser/misc-libs/README.md

 # misc-libs
-Misc code that I have done in the past
+Misc code that I have done in the past, free to use under MIT License.